Re-wiring for Resilience

 Introducing the stress states.
 In an activated state, stress hormones send extra energy throughout your body to help you move into “fight or flight” defense.
 If your baseline is in activation, you may often feel anxious.

 If your system doesn’t think that fighting or (literally) running away from the situation will help, or if you’ve been in state of activation for too long, it will shift to an approach of conserving energy and shutting you down.
 This is also called the “freeze or fawn” defensive state.
-If your baseline is in shut down, you may have a tendency to feel more depressed.
+If your baseline is in shut down, you may have a tendency to feel depressed.

 Sometimes, people experience a mix of activation and shutdown, feeling anxious and depressed at the same time.

+Your baseline - or your level of resilience - may have shifted over time based on all sorts of life experiences, stressors, and relationship dynamics.
 Is your baseline somewhere outside the green zone, or do you often swing into or get stuck a stress state?
-Thanks to a concept from brain science called neuroplasticity, we understand that patterns that have been wired into your nervous system can change throughout your lifetime.
+Thanks to a concept from brain science called neuroplasticity, we understand that patterns that have been wired into your nervous system can change.
 SSP can help your nervous system become more resilient.

-Your SSP listening, combined with new practices to nurture your system, can help you re-wire old patterns.
 And for children and teens, SSP can support resilience in their developing nervous system - a gift that will benefit their wellbeing now and in the future.

 Reflect